-Option Description Create report (will list changed items) Select to create a report that lists changed items.
+Option Description Remove disabled accounts from SharePoint groups Select to remove permissions for disabled accounts from SharePoint groups.
+Remove disabled accounts from AD groups (except primary groups) Select to remove permissions for disabled accounts that were added to SharePoint from their Active Directory groups, except primary groups.
+NOTE: The currently logged on user must have the Read Members and Write Members permissions applied to the Descendant Group on the target domains.
+Create report (will list changed items) Select to create a report that lists changed items.
 Type a file path or browse to locate a path.
-NOTE: If you select the Create Report check box, only the parent container is examined and appears on the report because the child objects are included in the revoke process automatically.
+NOTE: If you select the Create Repor t check box, only the parent container is examined and appears on the report because the child objects are included in the revoke process automatically.
 Produce report only (i.e. no changes will be made) Select to create only a report that shows what items would be changed if you ran the Remove Permissions for Disabled Accounts process.
 NOTE: If you select the Produce report only check box, all objects appear on the report.